ZachariasLiodakis/DevOps/README.md

     microk8s.kubectl config view --raw > ~/.kube/config
   ```
   Step 6:
-    \nCopy the config and save it locally on your computer.
+  Copy the config and save it locally on your computer.